shelljs/plugin-open/README.md

 to open a file (or URL) with its default application.
 This is largely based on [opener](https://github.com/domenic/opener).

-This is designed to imitate the `open` command on Mac OS X. Here's the equivalent commands for other systems:
+This is designed to imitate the `open` command on macOS.
+Here's the equivalent commands for other systems:

- - Mac OS X
+ - macOS

    ```bash
    $ open file.txt # opens in a text editor